 This notion of validity is both epistemically useless and harmful.
 If accepted, it would trivialize mathematics and logic.
 One could resist this criticism with the argument that the conventional view of validity was never intended be an epistemic guide to truth.
 Validity does not increase knowledge.
 It preserves it.
 In a typical attempt of proof, a mathematician does not know yet the truth values of the conjecture they are trying to prove or which premises will be required to prove it.
 At least not until they have actually done it.
 If this attempt of proof is successful, it will be due to the conceptual connections between the premises and the conclusion (an epistemic requirement), not because of the truth values of either the premises and conclusion alone.
-The reasons to accept the validity of a proof are independent of the truth-values of the relevant propositions (we don't know whether the conclusion is true or not, since we want to establish its truth), and involve the conceptual connections between the premises and the conclusion.
-But this seems a cop out.
-If validity is the goal of deductive inferences, then the satisfaction of the stipulated goal should satisfy any reasoner.
+The reasons to accept the validity of a proof are independent of the truth-values of the relevant propositions (we don't know whether the conclusion is true or not, since we want to establish its truth), and involve the conceptual connections between the premises and the premises and the satisfaction of the stipulated goal should satisfy any reasoner.